How to Prevent Carpal Tunnel SyndromeJuly 1st, 2015 - Posted to Orthopedics

 How Is CTS Diagnosed and Treated?

 As with any medical condition, early diagnosis and treatment are important to avoid permanent damage to the median nerve.
 Before going on with more detailed examinations, a physical examination is required in order to determine whether your problems are related to daily activities or to an underlying disorder.
-Your wrist will examined for warmth, discoloration, tenderness and swelling.
+Your wrist will be examined for warmth, discoloration, tenderness and swelling.
 Specific tests carried out for diagnosing CTS include:

 - the Tinel test